ergorion/tfswinlib/README.rst

 Change Sets
 -----------

-Code Reviews basically are work items of a special type.
-You can retrieve a list of all code review requests (as seen in the example above).
-And from there, you can follow e.g. the links from each requests to also see the responses.
+For changesets, there are two functions available:

 ::

+	# if you want to retrieve a list of changesets, then there is:
+	changesetList = tfs.get_list_of_changesets('$/<yourpathhere>')
+	# and you can iterate over the changeset list as usual:
+	for ci in changesetList: print ci.ChangesetId, ci.Owner, ci.Comment

+	# you can also use more advanced queries:
+	changesetList = tfs.get_list_of_changesets('$/<yourpathhere>', versionFrom = tfswinlib.DateVersionSpec(DateTime.Now.AddHours(-48)))

+	# and you can retrieve a specific changeset:
+	cs = tfs.get_change_set(4711)
+	print cs.Comment

 Some helper functions
 ---------------------